TeamRegio/EpiRegioDB/docs/UseCases.rst

 REM ID
 ~~~~~~~
 *REM ID* is how we define the REMs internally.
 Each *REM ID* is unique.
 Also the REMs, which have the exact same genomic region but are associated to different genes (happens rarly), are assigned to different *REM IDs*.
-We start counting from REM0000001 onwards.
+We start counting from REM0000001 ascending.

 Predicted function
 ~~~~~~~